Craving for a glass of chilled pomegranate juice?

 Items you’ll need to make pomegranate juice:

-It is easy to juice a pomegranate once you have everything listed above.
-We have given the step-by-step guide below:
+It’s easy to juice a pomegranate once you have everything listed above.
+Here is the step-by-step guide below:

 Step 1: Cut in a circle and remove the crown of the pomegranate, also known as the pomegranate’s blossom end, with the knife.
 Do the same with the stem end.